Skip to main content

 Yvonne D’Arcy took US-based biotech company Myriad Genetics to court over its patent of the BRCA1 gene linked to breast and ovarian cancer

-Queensland cancer patient has won her high court challenge against corporations owning human genes.
+A Queensland cancer patient has won her high court challenge against corporations owning human genes.

 Yvonne D’Arcy took her fight against a US-based biotech company to Australia’s highest court after losing a federal court challenge.